wolfgangj/okami/README.md

 `okami` is supposed to become a fully comprehensible tool for creating real-world applications.

 My experience in the world of professional software development is this:
-The large frameworks and libraries, the myriads of components and plugins often save as much time as they are going to cost in the end.
+The large frameworks and libraries with their components and plugins often save as much time as they are going to cost in the end.
 Sometimes more, sometimes less.
 I got the impression that it evens out eventually.
 However, you never know when exactly things will blow up, so they just make development less predictable (and often frustrating).